 They can help restore homeostatic balance and have been shown to be more effective than antidepressants.

 Unlike lavender, bergamot should not be applied to the skin in its undiluted form.

 Many citrus-based essential oils, including bergamot, can increase photosensitivity, so don’t apply topically before spending time in the sun.

 3. Calming, Gentle Chamomile

-You are probably familiar with chamomile as a relaxing herbal tea for insomnia and stress relief.
-(16)
+Chamomile is best known as a relaxing herbal tea for insomnia and stress relief.